padiketeku/EarthObservation101-Practicals/Activity-14- Classification of Surface Types-Supervervised.md

 Note that you may need to use Google satellite imagery to support the labelling process.
 In fact, Google satellite imagery was used as much as possible to assign labels to the points.

 It is worth flagging that you may see that majority of the 120 pixels or points sampled were NTV.
-When this was experience purposive sampling of additional pixels or points was performed for the rare classes, resulting in 183 samples: 63 more than the original.
+To minimise the dominance of one class, purposive sampling of additional pixels or points was performed for the rare classes, resulting in 183 samples: 63 more than the original.
 NTV was 105, AS 24, NS 17, CTV 18, NAV 10, and water 9 sampling points.
 [Olofsson et al. (2014)](https://doi.org/10.1016/j.rse.2014.02.015) recommended a minimum of 50 samples for rare classes.
 We did not apply this recommendation in this demonstration, you may want to follow this recommendation in future work.